-- The Master of Science in Healthcare Management provides health care managers with the practical knowledge to lead teams, improve processes, and implement strategy within the complex world of health care delivery.
+- The Master of Science in Healthcare Administration provides health care managers with the practical knowledge to lead teams, improve processes, and implement strategy within the complex world of health care delivery.

 - Time: Designed for busy working professionals, the program is offered part-time in a hybrid course format (80% online, 20% in person) enabling students to graduate in as little as 21 months.